Core care

 Also known as: Prayer Plant, Peacock Plant, Calathea illustris, Calathea roseopicta

-Medallion Calathea grows best in bright indirect light - water when the top layer has dried, and avoid constantly wet soil, which is a common cause of problems.
+In practice, Medallion Calathea stays happiest in bright indirect light.
+Water when the top layer has dried, and keep the roots out of constantly wet soil.

 Core care